Data protection legislation

 The purposes for which personal data are processed

 The ONS has the statutory objective to promote and safeguard the production of official statistics that serve the public good.
-This means that any personal data we collect, whether that is for our own use or on behalf of someone else, will only ever be used to produce statistics or undertake statistical research.
+This means that any personal data we collect, whether it is for our own use or on behalf of someone else, will only ever be used to produce statistics or undertake statistical research.
 In order for us to produce statistics and enable research we may link the data that we collect with other data that we hold.
-Further information on what we use data for is available.
+Further information on what we use data for is available

 The legal basis for the processing